KUBAHO3/Mobilicis-Assignment/README.md

 <!-- ACKNOWLEDGEMENTS -->

 ## :pray: Acknowledgments <a name="acknowledgements"></a>
-- I would like to thank Microverse for this exercise. <br>
+- I would like to thank Mobilicis for this exercise. <br>

 <p align="right">(<a href="#readme-top">back to top</a>)</p>